Benchmark just backed an ER doctor who wants to keep people off the road while stoned

 ML: Several minutes, and it’s getting faster.

-TC: How much are you planning to charge them?
+TC: What are you planning to charge?

-ML: Around $800 per breathalyzer, which is the same cost as an alcohol breathalyzer.
+ML: Around $800 per breathalyzer, which is generally the same cost as an alcohol breathalyzer.
 It also comes with $15 single-use cartridges, which [creates] a recurrent revenue stream.
 Someone blows into the mouthpiece, their breath passes into that cartridge, then a chemical reaction separates the THC molecules from the sample, allowing the officer to calculate their THC levels.

 TC: Obviously that price will have to come way down if you ever plan to sell to customers.